-Prospective accommodation providers must obtain an annual permit from the Committee for Economic Development Department, prior to accommodating guests.
+Accommodation providers must obtain an annual permit from the Committee for Economic Development Department, prior to accommodating guests.

 An application Fee is payable.

-Permits are granted valid up to a maximum period of one year, between the 1st of April in any year and the 31st March of the year following the date of issue.
+Permits granted are valid up to a maximum period of one year, between the 1st of April in any year and the 31st March of the year following the date of issue.